 Microsoft Word provides advanced options to refine your search and replacement process:

-2. Find Whole Words Only: This ensures that only whole words are replaced, avoiding partial changes (e.g., replacing ‘cat’ won’t affect ‘catalog’).
+- Find Whole Words Only: Use this feature to replace only entire words, avoiding partial changes (e.g., replacing ‘cat’ won’t affect ‘catalog’).

 Replacing Formatting